Expert Legal Services

 - High Court Litigation

-- Appeals against Environmental Authorisations and Water Use Licences.
+- Environmental Appeals (Environmental Authorisations and Water Use Licences)

 - Reviewing of Environmental Impact Assessments